sbabcoc/Selenium-Foundation/README.md

 > **`gradle install`**

-#### Maven Support

-Although Gradle is used to produce official releases, **Selenium Foundation** also includes a fully functional Maven POM file.

-> **`mvn package`**

-Note that the version number in this POM file is merely a placeholder - a token that gets replaced during the normal build process.
-Finalized, functional `POMs` can be found within the **Selenium Foundation** JARs themselves at:

-> **`META-INF/maven/com.nordstrom.ui-tools/selenium-foundation/pom.xml`**

-#### Maven Build Script - `mvn-build.sh`

-Unlocking the full capabilities of the Maven project file of **Selenium Foundation** requires the specification of several correlated properties.
-To simplify the process of building and testing the project with Maven, we've provided a script that packages up the details in a concise format.
-To build the project with the version number from `gradle.properties`:

-> **`./mvn-build.sh`**

 #### Running Browser Unit Tests

 By default, the unit tests that run after the build completes are the support feature tests (which don't require a browser).
-The Gradle and Maven project files provide a set of browser profiles, one for each supported browser.
+The Gradle project file provides a set of browser profiles, one for each supported browser.
 By specifying one of these profiles, you activate dependencies, settings, and driver plug-in for the corresponding browser.

 > **`gradle test -Pbrowsers=espresso`** # run Android Espresso unit tests
-> **`./mvn-build.sh -t -b firefox -h`** # run Mozilla Firefox unit tests in "headless" mode
+> **`gradle test -Pbrowsers=filefox -Ppersonality=firefox.headless`** # run Mozilla Firefox unit tests in "headless" mode

-The second command uses the Maven build script instead of invoking Maven directly.
-This replicates the behavior of the Gradle project, consolidating the entire configuration set into a single named value.
+> **`gradle test -Pbrowsers=htmlunit -Ppersonality=htmlunit.nojs`** # run HtmlUnit unit tests without JavaScript support

+The `personality` property directs **Selenium Foundation** to run the unit tests on browsers with the specified named capabilities.
+Available personalities are defined by each driver plug-in, and the list of personalities supported by the current Grid is shown in the console output.
+For example:

+> `http://192.168.254.20:4445/wd/hub: Personalities => [chrome, chrome.headless]`

 A complete list of supported browser profiles can be found [here](https://github.com/sbabcoc/Selenium-Foundation/blob/master/docs/ConfiguringProjectSettings.md#grid-configuration-for-selenium-foundation-unit-tests),